Contact

 Today, professional coaching is still in its early days.
 In its current format, coaching has only been around for about 40 years, so we are roughly as old as modern medicine was about a 100 years ago.

 And, being so young, our profession has its own set of unknown risks and unintended consequences.
-For all the incredible benefits coaching can offer your employees, it would be reckless not to consider the risks, before choosing your service provider.
+For all the incredible benefits coaching can offer your employees, it would be reckless not to consider the risks before choosing your service provider.

-But, how dangerous can coaching really be?
+But how dangerous can coaching really be?

-It may be true that coaches don’t exactly place their clients’ lives in imminent danger.
-It’s not neurosurgery.
-But, herein lies the problem: it’s precisely because our work is not a physical, easily measurable intervention, but a psychological, relational, confidential exchange, that the consequences of what happens behind closed doors, often goes unnoticed.
+But herein lies the problem: it’s precisely because our work is not a physical, easily measurable intervention, but a psychological, relational, confidential exchange, that the consequences of what happens behind closed doors often goes unnoticed.

 One literature review on the negative effects of coaching (and we don’t have that much research behind us yet), shows at least five possible negative effects of coaching: